 - We’re in the design phase for changing how EULAs (end-user license agreements) are handled.
 This is necessary not only to support the new multi-vendor infrastructure outlined above, but will also allow us to move to a system where each service has its own EULA presented at the time of enrollment, instead of putting everything into a “kitchen sink” agreement presented when a member logs in to online banking for the very first time.

-- A project was recently started to create a new optional flag so that credit unions can deactivate P2P services from being used via the desktop version of It’s Me 247 online banking.
+- A project is in the works to create a new optional flag so that credit unions can deactivate P2P services from being used via the desktop version of It’s Me 247 online banking.
 Credit unions believe this will help them reduce instances of fraud related to the desktop platform.
-Status: Project #51728 is awaiting availability programming resources.
+Status: Project #51728 is awaiting implementation.

 - We are in the design phases of adding multi-factor authentication capabilities (i.e., sending an access code via text/email) for when members update personal information in It’s Me 247, including email address.
 This is response to numerous requests from CUs specifically related to P2P fraud.
 See the Authentication Enhancements for Online/Mobile Banking recipe for future updates on this project.

 We also continue to gather a wish list for enhancements to the It’s Me 247 Bill Pay solution, including ideas about changes to the user interface as well as other enhancement ideas.
 At this point we are focusing primarily on the projects outlined above, but we continue to welcome your feedback and requests to help us gather ideas for potential projects down the road.